A Self-Improving Home Agent That Knows Where You Are

 The system has three independent components.
 They talk to each other over well-defined interfaces, but none of them knows how the others are built:

 • The tool service is the capability layer.
-It hosts a searchable catalog of functions the agent can run, executes them in sandboxed environments, and when asked, writes new functions on demand using an LLM-driven authoring pipeline.
+It hosts a searchable catalog of functions the agent can run, executes them in sandboxed environments, and writes new functions on demand via an LLM-driven authoring pipeline.
 It doesn't reason or orchestrate.
-It's kinda dumb, on purpose.
+It's dumb, on purpose.

-• The agent is the reasoning layer.
-A process running a local (ideally) LLM that consumes events from a bus, thinks about them, calls the tool service when it needs something done, and sends responses back out as a... well, chatbot.
-It runs in a container with deliberately narrow external interfaces: the event bus and the tool service.
-Nothing else.
+• The agent is the reasoning layer: a process running a local (ideally) LLM that consumes events from a bus, thinks about them, calls the tool service when it needs something done, and sends responses back out.
+It runs in a container with deliberately narrow interfaces — the event bus and the tool service, nothing else.

-• The gateway is the nervous system.
+• The gateway is the front door.
 An MQTT broker (Mosquitto) plus an HTTP asset server.
 Every client device — phone, kitchen speaker, chat app, future doorbell — talks to the gateway, never to the agent or tool service directly.
-Messages flow through the bus in one of four shapes (right now): interaction, presence, time, or process.
+Messages flow through the bus as one of four types (right now): interaction, presence, time, or process.

 The tool service: a capability layer that can grow itself

-The design separates capability from reasoning pretty aggressively.
+The design separates capability from reasoning aggressively.
 The tool service is a FastAPI app on port 8000 with two interfaces: a REST API and a Model Context Protocol endpoint at /mcp/mcp.
-Authentication is role-based with three tiers of API key: executor can discover and invoke tools, agent can also request new tools be authored, admin can manage secrets, keys, and the catalog.
-That separation is deliberate — when the home agent eventually runs as a persistent process, it gets an agent key, not admin, so even a compromised or prompt-injected agent can't leak secrets or revoke keys.
+Auth is role-based across three API-key tiers: executor can discover and invoke tools, agent can also request new tools be authored, admin can manage secrets, keys, and the catalog.
+That separation is deliberate — when the home agent eventually runs as a persistent process it gets an agent key, not admin, so even a compromised or prompt-injected agent can't leak secrets or revoke keys.

-Under the hood of the tool service are four main moving parts:
+Under the hood are four main moving parts:

 The catalog is the list of available tool functions.
-Each entry carries a natural language description, a JSON Schema for parameters and return value, the function source, a list of secrets it needs at runtime, and a list of domains it's permitted to reach.
-Function metadata sits in SQLite; the semantic embeddings live in Qdrant as 768-dimensional vectors.
+Each entry carries a natural-language description, a JSON Schema for parameters and return value, the function source, the secrets it needs at runtime, and the domains it's permitted to reach.
+Metadata sits in SQLite; the semantic embeddings live in Qdrant as 768-dimensional vectors.

 Semantic search is how tools are discovered.
-When the agent decides it needs, say, a weather lookup, it doesn't enumerate a hardcoded list — it issues a natural-language query ("weather forecast") and gets back ranked candidates.
-The same embedding model (Ollama's nomic-embed-text) is used to index the catalog and to embed queries, so the vectors are always comparable.
-The agent doesn't need to know a tool exists before searching for it, which means newly authored tools become discoverable the moment they're published, with no configuration step anywhere else.
+When the agent needs, say, a weather lookup, it doesn't enumerate a hardcoded list — it issues a natural-language query ("weather forecast") and gets back ranked candidates.
+The same embedding model (Ollama's nomic-embed-text) indexes the catalog and embeds queries, so the vectors are always comparable.
+The agent doesn't need to know a tool exists before searching for it, so newly authored tools become discoverable the moment they're published, with no configuration step anywhere else.

 Execution runs the function with the parameters the agent supplies.
-The design calls for each execution to happen in a per-function sandbox with scoped secrets injected as environment variables and network egress restricted to the function's declared network_permissions.
-Today the runner is not doing that (for simplicity), but the code is explicitly structured so the Docker-based sandbox can slot in without the rest of the system changing.
-The function's interface is the same either way: secrets arrive via os.environ, binary inputs and outputs go through a small assets module so functions never touch the filesystem directly.
-The agent never has direct access to do anything; every capability is mediated through a function that's been authored, reviewed, and published, with its declared blast radius stapled to it.
+The design calls for each run to happen in a per-function sandbox, with scoped secrets injected as environment variables and network egress restricted to the function's declared network_permissions.
+Today the runner isn't doing that (for simplicity), but the code is structured so the Docker-based sandbox can slot in without the rest of the system changing.
+The interface is the same either way: secrets arrive via os.environ, and binary inputs and outputs go through a small assets module so functions never touch the filesystem directly.
+The agent never acts directly; every capability is mediated through a function that's been authored, reviewed, and published, with its declared blast radius stapled to it.

-The authoring pipeline is the part I keep showing people because it's the piece that surprises them.
+The authoring pipeline is the part I keep showing people, because it's the piece that surprises them.
 When the agent can't find a tool for what it needs, it doesn't give up — it calls the service and gets back a job ID to poll.
-The agent has three entry points for this:
+There are three entry points:

 • request_tool — hands the service a natural-language description of the capability it needs.
-Internally the service runs a four-stage pipeline on that request:
+Internally the service runs a four-stage pipeline:

 • analyze — decide complexity, required secrets, network permissions